 India is a land of fasts and festivals, and also only one country in the world where ancient tradition and cults are exist.
 Festivals in India have very close affinity with the nature and Chhath Puja is one of those festivals.
-It is celebrated after one week of Diwali that is riverside rituals in which the Sun God or Surya is worshiped, giving it the name of ‘Suryasasthi.
+It is celebrated after one week of Diwali that is riverside rituals in which the Sun God or Surya is worshipped, giving it the name of ‘Suryasasthi.

 The festival is dedicated to Sun and Chhathi Maiya (Mother Shashti or Usha).
 The devotee offer their gratitude to the Sun God Surya along with the Goddesses- Usha (first rays of the morning) and Pratyusha (last rays of the evening) because it is believe that the Sun is a prime source of energy that sustains all lives on the Earth.